Casio CA-53W: Operation

 The watch is controlled by a keypad and two side mounted pushers.
 It has a 4x4 grid calculator keypad with rubber keys consisting of number keys from 0 to 9 along with a decimal place key in the first three columns and the operator keys in the last column.
-The key pad is marked with secondary functions and is also used for operating other functions of the watch such as operating the stopwatch, turning the alarm on and off and switching from am to pm in time setting mode.
-On the right side of the watch, there are two small stainless steel pushers with one recessed pusher used to adjust the watch while the other used to switch from mode to mode.
+The key pad is marked with secondary functions and is also used for operating other functions of the watch such as operating the stopwatch, turning the alarm on and off and switching from ante-meridiem (am) to post-meridiem (pm) in time setting mode.
+On the right side of the watch, there are two small stainless steel pushers with one recessed pusher used to adjust the settings while the other used to switch between the modes of the watch.
 The time is set by pressing the adjust pusher once and entering the values for the hours, minutes and seconds by using the keypad.
 Unlike any other value, the seconds can only be zeroed by pressing the "0" key on the keypad.
 Should this happen before 30 seconds, the watch will zero in at the beginning of the current minute.
 After 30 seconds it will advance the minutes by one minute.
 After adjustment of the time, the watch automatically goes to the date setting which can be cancelled by pressing the adjust pusher.
 Like the time, the date is also set by inputting values via the keypad.
 The button operation tones of the watch can be switched on and off by pressing the adjust pusher in the calculator mode.